Mississippi River: Middle Mississippi

-The Mississippi River is known as the Middle Mississippi from the Upper Mississippi River's confluence with the Missouri River at St. Louis, Missouri, for 190 mi to its confluence with the Ohio River at Cairo, Illinois.
+The Mississippi River is known as the Middle Mississippi from the Upper Mississippi River's confluence with the Missouri River at St. Louis, Missouri (north of St. Louis at km 314/mile 195), for 190 mi to its confluence with the Ohio River at Cairo, Illinois.

 The Middle Mississippi is relatively free-flowing.
 From St. Louis to the Ohio River confluence, the Middle Mississippi falls 220 ft over 180 mi for an average rate of 1.2 ft/mi.
 At its confluence with the Ohio River, the Middle Mississippi is 315 ft above sea level.
 Apart from the Missouri and Meramec rivers of Missouri and the Kaskaskia River of Illinois, no major tributaries enter the Middle Mississippi River.